-The sales of traditional package tours and tailor-made tours contributed 59.9% and 40.1% (Previous Year: 74.9% and 25.1%) of the Group's total sales of package tours for the Year, respectively.
-The Group's sales of package tours decreased by RMB499.0 million or 87.7% from RMB568.7 million for the Previous Year to RMB69.7 million for the Year, which was mainly due to the suspension of the Group's operation on package tours as a result of the outbreak of COVID-19.
+The sales of tailor-made tours and traditional package tours contributed 68.6% and 31.4% (Previous Year: 40.1% and 59.9%) of the Group's total sales of package tours for the Year, respectively.
+The Group's sales of package tours remained relatively stable at RMB69.7 million and RMB70.3 million for the Previous Year and for the Year, respectively.
+The increase in sales from tailor-made tours increased from RMB28.0 million for Previous Year to RMB48.2 million for the Year mainly contributed by increasing corporate customers' demand for flexible tours.
+The decrease in sales from traditional package tours from RMB41.8 million for the Previous Year to RMB22.1 million for the Year was mainly due to the suspension of certain business operations of the Group on package tours as a result of the outbreak of COVID-19.